musteka-la/mustekala/docs/architecture.md

 #### What is this?

-The obtained data must be make available to **libp2p**, we use a combination of IPFS, with the ability to link ethereum hashes in-protocol with IPLD.
+The obtained data must be make available to **libp2p**.
+We use a combination of IPFS, with the ability to link ethereum hashes in-protocol with IPLD.

 #### What do we know so far?